G1.30 Student Co-op/Interns and Volunteer Programs

 • Notification is in the form of an email or mailed letter.

-1. A student may conceivably be in a dual role of both a CO-OP student and as a PCWCP student.
-The CO-OP student is paid for the hours they are working as a Cabinet employee; however, the PCWCP student that is completing a practicum and simultaneously attending Cabinet training sessions does not receive a salary during the PCWCP participation.
-Responsibilities of a CO-OP student and PCWCP student are two (2) completely separate functions and close supervision should occur so that a student complies with the respective obligations during the practicum.
+1. A student may conceivably be in a dual role of both a co-op/intern student and a CW-Prep PCWCP student.
+The CO-OP student is paid for the hours they are working as a Cabinet employee; however, the PCWCP student who is completing a practicum and simultaneously attending Cabinet training sessions does not receive a salary during the PCWCP participation.
+The responsibilities of a CO-OP student and PCWCP student are two (2) completely separate functions and close supervision should occur so that a student complies with the respective obligations during the practicum.